Skip to main content

 About

-Medieval Crafter: Blacksmith is a single player role playing game.
+Medieval Crafter: Blacksmith is a single player role playing game with medieval and historical themes.
 It was developed by Compact Core Games and was released on September 22, 2025.
 It received positive reviews from players.

 Skip User Reviews